 Third grade will alternate units in Science and Social Studies.
 Each unit will take approximately 2-3 weeks to complete.
 A variety of assessment methods including quizzes, tests, project-based learning, and informal teacher observation will be used to evaluate student learning.
 Test dates and study guides will be provided well in advance of our unit tests.

-Our science unit is Plants and Animals Interact.
+Our first science unit, Plants and Animals Interact, will begin on Monday, August 20.
 Students will learn that life on Earth is diverse and interrelated.
 Living things interact with one another and with their physical environments.
 Ecosystems are dependent on both the organisms that live within them and on the temperature and rainfall of the areas.
 Organisms interact with and depend on one another and their physical environment.
 These interactions include the flow of energy within the ecosystem.

 - To observe and describe the habitats of organisms within an ecosystem